-C. Precedent Regarding Justiciability-Cases Involving Politics of "politics" in the background facts of the case, does not preclude justiciability.
+C. Precedent Regarding Justiciability- Cases Involving Politics

+Justiciability is also supported by a series of cases starting with Elrod v.
+Burns, which prove that the mere presence of "politics" in the background facts of the case, does not preclude justiciability.
 427 U.S. 347, 96 S.Ct.
 2673, 49 L.Ed.2d 547 (1976).
 In Elrod, the Supreme Court recognized the right of state employees who allege adverse employment action based on political affiliation or belief to assert a claim for violation of the First and Fourteenth Amendments.
-In Elrod, a newly elected Democratic sheriff fired several non-civil service employees who did not support the Democratic Party.
+In Elrod, a newly elected Democratic sheriff fired several noncivil service employees who did not support the Democratic Party.
 427 U.S. at 351, 96 S.Ct.
 2673.
 Justice Brennan, writing for three justices, found that patronage dismissals for reasons of political affiliation were justiciable and judicial adjudication of the issue did not contravene the separation of powers.
 Id. at 351-53, 96 S.Ct.
 2673.